mm80843/T3.5/docs/Benef/PBN__Benef_1189.md

 # __Tailored protection for symptomatic and asymptomatic patients__

-## Name of the Benefit

-Evaluating differences in efficacy based on symptoms allows for tailored protection strategies, ensuring appropriate measures are taken for each group

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can invest in research to develop targeted protection measures, potentially leading to the development of new therapeutics or improved vaccine strategies.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1325.md)